-Learn about these changes, and what this could mean for you when applying for a mortgage.
+Learn about these changes, and what this could mean when applying for a mortgage.

 00:00: Hello, I’m Mary Catchur.
 I’m the owner of Marimark Mortgage.
 There’s some exciting changes going on in our industry right now that you may not have heard about yet.
 They have to do with the Fannie Mae desktop underwriting system, which is referred to as Fannie Mae DU.
 There have been some changes that are actually going to make it a little bit easier for some borrowers to qualify, and even help streamline the loan process a little bit as well.
 So what is this Fannie Mae desktop underwriting system?
 This is a software program, basically, that the lenders will use to do an initial determination of whether a loan meets the general criteria of the loan file.

 00:41: So what happens is, when we take an initial application, we will take that application and upload it into the software system along with your credit report.
 And then we run the software against it, so that it’s looking for things like does this person qualify for the program they’re applying for.
 It’s going to look at debt-to-income ratio, and it’s gonna analyze the credit report and look for things on there that may throw you out of being able to qualify for a program.
 This is a really important first step because we need to get an approval from this system before we can actually proceed with the loan.
 If you don’t get approval, there are some lenders that will do what they call a manual underwrite and not require that upfront system approval, but those are really limited in the lenders that will do that, and it’s much harder than to get qualified if you don’t get that initial approval.